-The Invisible Hand of Short-Selling: Does Short-Selling Discipline Earnings Manipulation?
+The Invisible Hand of Short Selling: Does Short Selling Discipline Earnings Management?

 INSEAD - Finance